-Keeping your birth positive and normal
+Keeping your birth positive

 Women who experience the start of labour (latent phase) at home have better birth outcomes.

 If the baby is in a good position this may ease and shorten the labour.
 The ideal position is with the baby lying head down with its back towards your abdomen rather than your back.
 In order to encourage the baby to lie this way, helpful tips can be found by clicking here.

 Labour does not begin until your cervix starts to open but that does not mean you feel nothing until then.
 You may feel your uterus tightening regularly for hours or longer.

 - Move gently about if you feel restless